Travel Tips and Tricks

 - continue on to New Jersey using NJ Transit Trains from Penn Station

-- walk 9 blocks to the NY Port Authority Bus Terminal to take a bus into New Jersey
+- walk 9 blocks to the NY Port Authority Bus Terminal at 8th Avenue and 40th Street to take a bus into New Jersey

 - walk about a mile to Grand Central Station for Metro North trains to Westchester and Connecticut

 To reserve your spot on the NYC NAPC Mid Express click here.
 To complete the Mid Express sign up form electronically, enter the information on the form and save the file to your computer, Then attach the form to an email to firstname.lastname@example.org.
 Payments should be submitted through the NYC NAPC PayPal link https://paypal.me/NYCNYPC?locale.x=en_US .

 For more information, you may reach out to the NYC NAPC President at email@example.com.

 As a parent of a Midshipman, you can apply for a Defense Biometric Identification System (DBIDS) card.
 The DBIDS card or a DOD CAC card will permit you to drive on to but not park the Yard.
 Be sure to submit the security clearance paperwork (SECNAV 5512.1 form) well ahead of your visit so you can be issued a DBIDS ID when you arrive.
 The Pass and ID Office is generally open weekdays except holidays, 7:00 am – 2:30 pm, with the office closing at 2:00 pm on Wednesdays.
 The Pass and ID Office can be reached at (410) 293-5762 or (410) 293-4018.